m7a/lo-nextcloud-docker/README.md

 ========================

 Nextcloud can be used for a variety of purposes.
-My setup focuses on using it as a _backup server_ that I can share with some friends.
-The idea is that each of us runs their own Nextcloud and provides access to the other friends.
-Then we can send backups to friends in order to have them securely stored offsite.
+My setup focuses on using it as a _backup storage server_ that I can share with some friends.
+The idea is that each of us runs their own Nextcloud instance and provides access to the other friends.
+Then we can send backups to friends in order to have them stored offsite.

-Compared to a public cloud solution this gives us full control about our data and keeps costs low especially since some of us are already running one or the other server 24/7.
+Compared to a public cloud solution this gives us full control about our data and keeps costs low especially since some of us are already running one or the other machine 24/7.

 All of the users are expected to be tech-savvy enough to instruct their clients to use TLS client certificates.
 In case you want to setup Nextcloud for less